Introduction

 Ezra Vogel refers to meritocracy in Singapore as “macho-meritocracy”.
 This creates an aura of awe for the top leaders and provides a basis for discrediting less meritocratic opposition regardless of their beliefs.
 This awe has enabled the first generation of meritocratic impeccably honest leaders to establish public service in Singapore (Quah 5).

 At the same time, this crop of leaders are the most able to develop what the country needs for development.
 Government of Singapore is constantly reviewing the salary package of public officials in order to prevent brain drain of talented civil servants to the private sector.
-In this regard, top civil servants’ salary is equally competitive to those of top earners in the private sector.
+In this regard, top civil servants’ salaries is equally competitive to those of top earners in the private sector.

 This is in addition to their motivating, monetary rewards of a 13th salary and monthly allowances.
 Thirdly, Singapore increased the rate of promoting its civil servants together with salary revision.
 Public officials were resigning due to low pace of promotion.
 Officials get their final promotions in the rank at the age of 45 years instead of 50 years.

 Corruption was a problem in Singapore during the colonial period.
 However, when the PAP government assumed office in 1959, it embarked on dealing with corruption by enacting the Prevention of Corruption Act (POCA).
 According to Transparency International reports, Singapore has been the least corrupt country among Asian countries since the year 1995 to 2009.
-Therefore, corruption is no longer a problem in modern Singapore because public servants see it as a high risk activity with low reward.
+Therefore, corruption is no longer a problem in modern Singapore because public servants see it as a high-risk activity with low reward.

-Singapore has created favourably working environment to civil servants by relying on institutional and attitudinal administrative reforms.
+Singapore has created favourable working environment to civil servants by relying on institutional and attitudinal administrative reforms.
 The PAP government inherited a civil service with colonial mentality.
 For instance, in the year 1960, the government created a ministry to deal with the issue of shortage of staff housing.

 The Political Study Centre serves to change the mindset of the senior civil servants where they attend evening classes to discuss problems facing Singapore.
-Singapore succeeded in reform implementations because of the public service strong cooperation and clear statement of reform objectives.
+Singapore succeeded in reform implementations because of the public service’s strong cooperation and clear statement of reform objectives.
 Further, there has been a deliberate focus on institutional and attitudinal reforms, reliance on both comprehensive and incremental strategies in administrative reform, and zero obstacles to administrative reforms.

-Singapore civil service (SCS) relies on statutory boards for implementation of socioeconomic development programmes.
+Singapore Civil Service (SCS) relies on statutory boards for implementation of socioeconomic development programmes.
 Civil servants have been instrumental in maintaining law and order, tax collection, and the provision of services to the citizens.
 The successes of these programmes have a general impact on staff morale and motivation.

-In this regard, job satisfactions among civil servants occur has a result of an outgrowth of achievement, recognition, challenging tasks, responsibilities and promotions.
+In this regard, job satisfaction among civil servants occur has a result of an outgrowth of achievement, recognition, challenging tasks, responsibilities and promotions.
 All these are creating satisfaction, positive feelings and improved performance among civil servants.

 According to equity theory, the fundamental drive for job motivation is to create equity due to perceived degree of existing inequality.
 Singapore derives their job satisfaction and motivation values from improved service to the public.
 The SCS requires that civil servants provide services to the citizens swiftly, fairly, and without any discrimination.